fx-giant/chatbot-demo-kit/ReadMe.md

 for more details on [postgre](https://node-postgres.com/features/connecting#connection-uri), [mongoDb](https://mongodb.github.io/node-mongodb-native/api-generated/mongoclient.html)

 >Protip: for high performance during production, ulthane can be connected to a read only replica of postgre for loggin. while having logging to log to a high read store, having a batch to update back to postgre sql.

+> **Database preparation**: remember to execute /scripts/ava-mongo to initialize the mongo database structure

 3. **Logging** *.net core*
 - Docker image service port: 80